 - Eighty-six percent depend on a Stakeholder List as a tool for ensuring requirements completeness

-- Eighty-three percent identify defect/issue tracking as techniques required for their job
+- Eighty-three percent identify defect/issue tracking as business analysis techniques required for their job

 - Eighty percent facilitate Requirements Workshops to ensure subject matter expert buy-in and acceptance

 Business analysts need many other business analysis techniques depending on their responsibilities in a specific organization.
 Examples include topics like prototyping, impact analysis, surveys/questionnaires, structured walkthroughs, document analysis, test case development, and more.
 Bottom line, the duties of a business analyst are non-trivial, the variety of business analysis techniques and tools used are substantial, and the amount of training needed to be effective in that role is significant.